shenwei356/LexicMap/docs/content/usage/search.md

                                        there's only one pair of seeds matched. (default 17) -N, --top-n-chains int               ► Keep the top N chains in a genome for the query (0 for all) in the chaining phase.
-Value 1 is not recommended as the best chaining result does not always bring the best alignment, so it better be >= 10. (default 0) -n, --top-n-genomes int              ► Keep the top N genome matches for a query (0 for all) in the chaining phase.
-Value 1 is not recommended as the best chaining result does not always bring the best alignment, so it better be
-                                       >= 100. (default 0)
+Value 1 is not recommended as the best chaining result does not always bring the best alignment, so it's better be >= 10. (default 0) -n, --top-n-genomes int              ► Keep the top N genome matches for a query (0 for all) in the chaining phase.
+Value 1 is not recommended as the best chaining result does not always bring the best alignment, so it's better be >= 100. (default 0)

 Global Flags: